Claremont Primary School is committed to enabling all pupils to participate in all aspects of school life.

 permanently at school, one for the classroom and one for the medical room.
 If a child requires either or both of the above, we cannot permit the child to be in school without the required medication, or if the medication is out of date.

 Children are not permitted throat sweets at school, due to the potential choking hazard and we do not, as a rule, normally give out over-the-counter medication during the school day except in special circumstances.
 This is administered at the teacher's discretion.
-Further information is available in the Supporting Pupils with Medical Needs Policy.
+Further information is available in the Supporting Medical Conditions Policy.